 How to Make a Spreadsheet in Smartsheet: Step-by-Step Guide

 This section will cover all the basics you need to know about working with Smartsheet, a spreadsheet-inspired work and process automation platform that you can use to create powerful, collaborative spreadsheets.
 It’s a cloud-based application, so you never have to download anything, and it can be updated from any computer or smartphone and stays synced across devices.
 It is available on any platform with a web browser and you can share spreadsheets with anyone.

 Unique Features of Smartsheet

 Smartsheet has many, though not all, of the functions that Excel has in a real-time collaborative environment.
 What makes Smartsheet unique is that spreadsheets, known as Grid View, are only the underlying basis for the app’s capabilities.
 With Smartsheet you can assign unique properties to each column that affect its behavior in different view-types.
 For example, if you have a Date column, you can view your data in Calendar View, where each row becomes an item on a calendar.
 If you give each row a Start Date and End Date column, you can use Gantt View to see where timelines overlap from item to item.
 If you give your rows a Dropdown List column, you can use Card View to see items as cards that you can drag and drop from one section to another, to denote category or status.

 One other major unique feature of Smartsheet is that not everyone needs to purchase the app in order to access it.
-One paid user can invite unlimited collaborators to a sheet, who can all collaborate on the sheet in real time.
+One paid user can invite internal and external collaborators to a sheet, who can all collaborate on the sheet in real time.